its-sagar/SqlForBeginner/README.md

 ##  Display the details of the packages developed in pascal by female programmers

-- [Question 41](./sql_solutions/Intermediate/question41.sql):  Display the details of the packages developed in pascal by female programmers
+- [Question3](./sql_solutions/Advanced/question3.sql):  Display the details of the packages developed in pascal by female programmers

 <div align="right">
     <a href="#readme-top">